%20Andrej%20Grilc-04.jpg)

 Supported by:

-BBC New Generation artist, Royal Over-Seas League Gold medallist and Classic FM Rising Star, Ryan Corbett is an accordionist hailed by Sir James MacMillan as “one of the most astonishing and surprising newcomers in Scottish music.”
-A leading exponent of his instrument, he has given over eight hours of radio broadcasts and a televised performance at the Scottish Coronation of HM King Charles III.
+BBC New Generation artist, Royal Over-Seas League Gold medallist and Classic FM Rising Star, Ryan Corbett has been described by Sir James MacMillan as “one of the most astonishing and surprising newcomers in Scottish music.”
+A leading exponent of his instrument, he has given over sixteen hours of radio broadcasts and a televised performance at the Scottish Coronation of HM King Charles III.
 Corbett has enlarged the repertoire by creating hundreds of new arrangements for accordion, but no matter how strong his passion for the instrument, it is his dedication to music itself that takes precedence.

 Supported by